Accelize/drm/doc/drm_hardware_integration.rst

 controller and the protection blocks (DRM Activators) to integrate in the FPGA design.

 .. note:: When the bitstream is loaded in the FPGA board, the design is initially locked.
-          The Accelize DRM library API or service is then required to unlock the design with a valid license.
+          The Accelize DRM library is then required to unlock the design with a valid license.
 See :doc:`drm_library_integration` for more information.

 More details about DRM Controller and Activator logics can be found here: